 - Security manager

 Public safety administrators and managers work in local, state and federal government in areas including fire service, law enforcement and emergency response.
-According to the BLS in 2015, 42,520 individuals were supervisors and managers of correctional officers; and 58,110 worked as supervisors and managers of fire fighting and prevention workers (www.bls.gov).
-First-line supervisors of correctional officers should see a 3% growth over the 2014-2024 decade, while first-line supervisors of fire fighting and prevention workers are expected to see a 5% growth, says the BLS.
+According to the BLS in 2018, 43,760 individuals were supervisors and managers of correctional officers; and 65,920 worked as supervisors and managers of fire fighting and prevention workers (www.bls.gov).
+First-line supervisors of correctional officers should see a 7% decline over the 2018-2028 decade, while first-line supervisors of fire fighting and prevention workers are expected to see a 5% growth, says the BLS.
 Potential careers for those with a graduate degree in public safety administration also include public policy analyst, fire and emergency services coordinator, homeland security analyst and critical infrastructure protection manager.

 Police officers, fire fighters and emergency response technicians often have additional requirements for gaining certification or qualifying to work in their fields.
 Each field typically requires job applicants to undergo a rigorous physical examination as well as a background check.
 Some professionals are also required to complete a training program, such as a police academy, and a written examination before they can begin working for federal, state or local government agencies.